Jerome-18/SQL-CAR-LOTTERY-DATA-ANALYSIS/README.md

 # SQL-US CARS DATASET
 ## Online Car Auction in North American

 ### US Car's data was scraped from AUCTION EXPORT.com.
 This dataset included Information about 28 brands of clean and used vehicles for sale in US.
-Twelve features were assembled for each car in the dataset.
+In this dataset, you will find the 12 features that describe 2499 vehicles for sale in US.

 ### Features

 #### Price	-	      The sale price of the vehicle in the ad
 #### Years	-       The vehicle registration year
 #### Brand	- 	    The brand of car